Org Geldenhuys, Principal of Abacus DIVISIONS, unpacks the requirements for first-time buyers to get commercial property finance.

 - Transfer Costs – This goes to the attorney that will see to the property transfer process;

-All of the above costs are due and payable by you before the transfer of the property and is not financed by the banks.
+All of the above costs are due and payable by you before the transfer of the property and are not financed by the banks.

-Buying and funding a commercial property has many intricacies and can be quite a daunting process for first time buyers, but partnering with the right broking company can make this a smooth process and painless process.
+Buying and funding a commercial property has many intricacies and can be quite a daunting process for first-time buyers, but partnering with the right broking company can make this a smooth and painless process.
 Abacus DIVISIONS is one such company with years of experience – we are here to help you navigate through the purchase process.